tenaciousR/Lyric-Analysis/README.md

 # Lyrical Analysis of Blink-182 Songs

+## Introduction
+* Analyzing the most common words over all the songs and then creating 6 topics to group these words under.
+Then, interpreting an emotional adjective (love song, hate, breakup, etc.) from the compiled result per topic.
+Next, comparing each song to the emotional adjectives selected to visualize which emotional adjective is closest to the words in the song.
+Then the songs are sorted by year and the topic of the songs are plotted year vs. number of songs in the year per topic.

 ## Setup/Usage
 * Here I am practicing my use of processing Natural Language of words on Python 3.
 The packages that are used are: [pandas](https://pandas.pydata.org/pandas-docs/stable/install.html), [nltk](https://www.nltk.org/install.html), [csv](https://docs.python.org/3/library/csv.html), [matplotlib](https://matplotlib.org/3.1.1/users/installing.html) and [sklearn](https://scikit-learn.org/stable/install.html) including [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).